WeTransfer/image_vise/README.md

 The app is _designed_ to be run behind a frontline HTTP cache.
 The easiest is to use `Rack::Cache`, but this might be instance-local depending on the storage backend used.
 A much better idea is to run ImageVise behind a long-caching CDN.

-## Mounting within a Rack application

-In your `config.ru`, add

-    ImageVise.add_secret_key!(your_key)
-    run ImageVise.new

-## Mounting within a Rails application

-Make sure you can put `ImageVise` on a separate URL path, this is what is going to be used for generating the URLs.
-In your `routes.rb`, add

-    mount ImageVise => '/thumb'

-and implement a helper method for generating URLs into it:

-    def thumbnail_path_for_image_and_dimensions(full_source_image_url, width, height)
-      image_request = ImageVise.image_params(src_url: full_source_image_url, secret: 'l33t') do |pipe|
-        pipe.fit_crop width: 128, height: 256, gravity: 'c'
-        pipe.ellipse_stencil
-        pipe.sharpen sigma: 0.5, radius: 2
-      end
-      # Output a URL to the Sinatra app mounted within us
-      '/thumb?' + Rack::Utils.build_query(image_request)
-    end

-You will also want an initializer to add the same key, but to the `ImageVise` server:

-    ImageVise.add_secret_key!(ENV.fetch('THUMBNAILS_KEY'))

-Afterwards you can supplement that helper with another which will generate full URLs as opposed to paths only.
-The benefit of this approach is that you are free to decide when you will move `ImageVise` onto a separate standalone server.

-The first argument to the constructor is the URL where ImageVise is mounted externally.

 ## Shared HMAC keys for signed URLs